 If you need more reason to jump in, swimming has been linked to helping to relieve stress, halving the risk of death, and helping to lower blood sugar.

-To think that something so simple could help to burn calories.
+To think that something, so simple could help to burn calories.
 Now, whether you prefer a slow pace or quick briskness, walking is one of the easiest ways to effectively burn calories.
 Whether you walk around the office, opt for the stairs each time or even walk around the house as you clean it, you’ll definitely burn calories in each scenario.

-The best thing about these workouts is that they will not only help burn calories, but they also boost your health.
+The best thing about these workouts is that they will not only help burn calories but also boost your health.
 As mentioned, it’s important not to get too carried away with these workouts and the number of calories that you are trying to burn as your health should always be a priority.

 Chase, Na, Sui, X & Blair, S. (2008).
 Swimming and All-Cause Mortality Risk Compared With Running, Walking, and Sedentary Habits in Men.
 International Journal of Aquatic Research and Education.
 2. 213-223. https://DOI:10.25035/ijare.02.03.03